projectcontour/contour/site/_posts/2019-09-27-from-ingressroute-to-httpproxy.md

 The name _HTTPProxy_ reflects the desire to clarify Contour's role in the crowded Kubernetes networking space.

 The final issue is addressing the limitations in the IngressRoute--now HTTPProxy--object which we felt could not be solved in an backwards compatible way once we committed to a v1 of the object.
-HTTPProxy brings with it two new concepts--[inclusion](https://github.com/projectcontour/contour/blob/v1.0.0-beta.1/docs/httpproxy.md#httpproxy-inclusion) and [conditions](https://github.com/projectcontour/contour/blob/v1.0.0-beta.1/docs/httpproxy.md#conditions)--which, like the transition from IngressRoute to HTTPProxy, represent the respective evaluations of the delegation model and our limited support for prefix based routing.
+HTTPProxy brings with it two new concepts--[inclusion][4] and [conditions][5]--which, like the transition from IngressRoute to HTTPProxy, represent the respective evaluations of the delegation model and our limited support for prefix based routing.

 The intent of making this change now is to prepare HTTPProxy as a stable CRD for Contour users following the same backwards compatibility goals as Contour 1.0.
 With this goal in mind the IngressRoute CRD, having never made it out of beta, should be considered deprecated.
 Contour will continue to support the IngressRoute CRD up to the 1.0 release of Contour in November, however no further enhancements or bug fixes will be made over this period unless absolutely necessary.
 The plan at this stage is to remove support for the IngressRoute CRD after Contour 1.0 ships.
-We've [written a guide]({% link _guides/ingressroute-to-httpproxy.md %}) to help you transition your IngressRoute objects to HTTPProxy.
+We've [written a guide][6] to help you transition your IngressRoute objects to HTTPProxy.

 The next blog post in this series will delve into how to use inclusion and conditions.
 Stay tuned for that.